ayokanme/ayokanme.github.io/_posts/2023-05-29-deal-with-ai.md

 </aside>

-GPT-3 and 4 were built with neural networks[cite] trained on text from the internet.
+GPT-3 and 4 were built with neural networks[^1] trained on text from the internet.
 Neural nets are infamously known as black boxes.
 You can set up an optimal number of layers and neurons, but we don’t fully understand their internal workings.

 However, you don’t need an understand of their internal workings to make the models work for your specific use case.
 There are two main ways to steer the model in the direction you want: fine tuning and/or text embeddings.